du82/Bedrock-Addons/README.md

 # Bedrock Addons
 This repository is not being maintained anymore.
-Please view on GitLab for the up-to-date repository: https://gitlab.com/bedrock-addons
+I've moved this repository, and the backend code here: https://github.com/Bedrock-Addons